scrt/avcleaner/README.md

 CommandLine Error: Option 'non-global-value-max-name-size' registered more than once!
 LLVM ERROR: inconsistency in registered CommandLine options
 ```

-In case you encounter this error, please use `CMakeLists_archlinux.txt` instead of `CMakeLists.txt` and it shoud go away.
+In case you encounter this error, please use `CMakeLists_archlinux.txt` instead of `CMakeLists.txt` and it should go away.